morismm99/PowerApps/User Group Membership/README.md

 7. Click save and then click Import.
 8. Once the import is complete, open the app and make any desired changes.
 7. Publish the app and share with other users.

+If the Import fails, please download the .msapp file and go into an existing app (edit mode) > click the three dots in the menu and click Open > Browse to the location you saved the .msapp and select it.